Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Conclusions

 \section{Conclusions}

 This paper presents RABIT, a versatile conditional image translation \& manipulation framework that adopts a novel bi-level alignment strategy with a ranking and attention scheme (RAS) to align the features between conditional inputs and exemplars efficiently.
-As the ranking operation precludes the gradient propagation in model training, we approximate it with a regularized earth mover's formulation which enables differentiable optimization of the ranking operation.
 A semantic position encoding mechanism is designed to facilitate semantic-level position information and preserve the texture patterns in the exemplars.
 To handle the semantic mismatching between the conditional inputs and warped exemplars, a novel confidence feature injection module is proposed to achieve multi-channel feature fusion based on the matching reliability of warped exemplars.
 Quantitative and qualitative experiments over multiple datasets show that RABIT is capable of achieving high-fidelity image translation and manipulation while preserving consistent semantics with the conditional input and faithful styles with the exemplar.

-The current exemplar-based image translation still requires the conditional input and the exemplar to be semantically similar in building meaningful correspondences, and this constrains the generalization of this translation approach.
-A possible solution is to further relax the constraint of exemplar selection.
-In this work, we propose the confidence feature injection module to mitigate the semantic discrepancy between conditional inputs and exemplars by assigning higher weights to the conditional input when the exemplar features are misaligned.
-However, adjusting fusion weights only mitigates the misalignment and the misaligned features still tend to mislead the generation process more or less.
-Instead of adjusting the fusion weights, we could rectify the misaligned features directly based on a pre-built feature bank with well-aligned features.
-These related issues will be studied in our future research.